dbochicchio/reactor-mqtt-contrib/README.md

           topic: "iPhone"
           uses_template: owntracks_sensor
           homeRegionName: "home"
+          notHomeRegionName: "not_home"
 ```

 Where `prefix` is the first part of the MQTT topic (*daniele* in our case) and `topic` is the last part, typically the device (*iPhone*).
 `homeRegionName` is the name of your home region and will be used in order to update the binary sensor.
 It's case insensitive.
+`notHomeRegionName` is the name of the region when not home.
+If omitted, it's null.

 If you have multiple devices to track, just repeat the same configuration, using a different entity ID.